-- 1350 Programming Logic and Design Tools.
-Students will learn to confront a problem, take it apart, analyze each step, and design a logical plan to direct the computer to perform the required actions.
+- 1350 Computer Programming I. Program logic and design tools.
+Students learn to confront a problem, take it apart, analyze each step, and design a logical plan to direct the computer to perform the required actions.
 Students will learn to use current design tools to explain, document, and plan their programming.
 A simple programming language will be used to test the programs.
-PRE: IST 2300 or concurrent registration.
-S - 2300 Microcomputer Applications.
-Studies will develop advanced user skills in Microsoft Office Application Software.
-B - 2311 C++1.
-Introduction to procedural programming in C++.
-The C++ language will be used to teach analysis and design, implementation, and testing of software.
+F - 2300 Microcomputer Applications.
+Development of expert user skills in word processing and database application software.
+F - 2302 Enterprise Architecture.
+Explores design, selection, implementation and management of enterprise IT solutions, focusing on applications and infrastructure and their fit with business, managing risk and security within audit and compliance standards.
+Goal is understanding of basic concepts for Information Technology Infrastructure (ITIL) Foundations certification.
+PRE: IST 1301.
+S - 2311 Computer Programming II.
+Introduction to object-oriented programming, including analysis and design, implementation, and testing of software.
 PRE: IST 1350.
-F - 2314 C #.
-Study of C# in the .NET framework.
+F - 2314 Graphical User Interface Programming.
+Study of the use of object-oriented programming to create graphical user interfaces.
 PRE: IST 2311.
 S - 2323 Web Programming.
-Web programming that covers HTML, ASP, and scripting languages.
+Examination of document object model and markup and script languages that facilitate computing on the world wide web.
 PRE: IST 1350.
-F - 3300 Advanced Spreadsheet Design.
+ES - 3300 Advanced Spreadsheet Design.
 Use of advanced concepts and techniques with a spreadsheet in statistical analysis and information processing and presentation.
-Microsoft Excel will be used, although the principles apply to any spreadsheet application.
-PRE: IST 2300.
-B - 3321 Visual BASIC.
-Introduction to programming using visual tools for object oriented programming techniques, using Microsoft Visual Basic.
-The course will emphasize well-designed, functional programs that incorporate a database.
-PRE: IST 1350 F - 3322 Visual Basic for Applications.
-Study of the Visual Basic programming language with special emphasis on the built in power to modify and customize existing Microsoft Office user applications, with hands-on application of the principles discussed.
-VB Script will be included.
-PRE: IST 1350.
-S - 3323 Geographic Information Systems.
+B - 3323 Geographic Information Systems.
 Introduces basic concepts and applications of Geographic Information Systems.
 Course focuses on GIS reporting, accessing previously gathered data and preparing it for spatial reporting on maps.
 Opportunity to perform analysis in a variety of content areas and make decisions on real world concerns.
-F - 3324 Java Programming.
+F - $3324\,$ Java Programming.
 Object oriented programming using Java for Internet, intranet, and networking applications.
 PRE: IST 2311.
-S - 3330 Unix Applications and Administration.
-Study of the Unix Operating System.
-PRE: IST 2311. - 3332 Networking.
+OS - 3330 Introduction to Computer Operating Systems.
+Study of the use of computer operating systems, including commands and editors, file systems, processes, networking, programming, and system administration.
+PRE: IST 2311.
+D - 3332 Networking.
 Introduction to networking.
 Basic networking concepts and technologies will be reviewed.
 Hardware and software issues, including the following, will be explored: LANS, WANS, OSI 7 layer networking model.
 Students will have hands-on experience in planning and installing an Ethernet network.
+B

-PRE: IST 2300.
-S - 3333 User Support and Help Desk Concepts.
+3333 User Support and Help Desk Concepts.
 Concepts and principles of user support and help desk roles in the corporation.
 Both techniques of user support and troubleshooting and management of help desk centers will be covered.
-PRE: IST 2300 F
+D